 When it comes to Amazon PPC, many sellers are trying to maintain the profitability in PPC campaigns.
 In addition to ACoS data, sellers seem unable to measure the effectiveness of their campaigns in any other way.
-Based upon this situation, they tend to focus on their ACoS to determine whether they are making a profit or loss in the marketing.
+Based on this situation, they tend to focus on their ACoS to determine whether they are making a profit or loss in marketing.

 However, they are worried that they may incur a loss if ACoS is too high, as they do not know how to calibrate all campaigns to go under their ceiling and towards their ACoS goals.

-Break-even ACoS refers to the profit margin before setting up your Amazon PPC ad campaigns, that is, the gross profit margin of your product.
+Balanced ACoS refers to the profit margin before setting up your Amazon PPC ad campaigns, that is, the gross profit margin of your product.

 As a seller, as long as their advertising expenditure is lower than the profit margin, it will not cause losses.